rabia-koc/DYNAMIC_PRICING/README.md

 # SIMULATION

 * I simulated income for different prices.
 Price ranges were obtained with a 95% confidence interval.
 The simulation technique was the Monte Carlo simulation.
 As a result, we learned that the best price for all categories is $34.99.
+E.g; The price of $34.99 was chosen because fractional prices are suitable for real-life scenarios.
+Customers often psychologically perceive partial prices, such as $34.99, to be cheaper than full-priced products.
+I wanted to apply this reverse psychology in the simulation here and decided that this was the most likely price.

 https://user-images.githubusercontent.com/73841520/140619490-448de034-f9b5-4993-9838-7777ff0a417b.mp4